Huntsville Maternity Photographer

 I can’t wait to meet your baby!

 My 2nd tip to help your baby Sleep Like a Baby, is to learn your newborn’s language.
 Your baby is talking to you!
-Newborns have their own language, and if you can master it, you can help your baby be more comfortable.
+Newborns have their own language with their newborn cries, and if you can master it, you can help your baby be more comfortable.
 And really, these tips are all about making baby more comfortable, so that your baby can sleep better and you can too.

-My husband and I laid down on the floor of our first child’s nursery exasperated.
+My husband and I found ourselves at our wit’s end lying down on the floor of our first child’s nursery.
 Our newborn was lying next to us crying.
 He had been crying and crying.
 We had tried this, we had tried that.
 We were going through our mental checklist trying to figure out what he needed.

 Then it dawned on me- my poor baby was crying because he was hungry.
-In my sleep deprived state, I had forgotten that it had been a little while since he’d eaten (perhaps because it didn’t feel like that long ago, since newborns eat all the time).
+In my sleep deprived state, I had forgotten that it had been a little while since he’d eaten (perhaps because it didn’t feel like that long ago to me, since newborns eat all the time).

 By the time I had my second baby; however, I had learned that newborns have their own little language.
 So, whenever he cried, I knew what he needed.
 He seemed to trust me more than my first baby, and he was a much happier and more laid back baby.